 In a previous article I mentioned the Agapanthus plant, which is also a native of Africa, one that not only survives in hard conditions but becomes rampant and dominant if it finds itself in friendlier conditions.

 Neither trend is ideal.
 We need to be versatile and hardy, able to make the most of whatever conditions God places us in.
 We should supplement and set off the best qualities in each other, rather than competing with and crowding out all others in our own little piece of God’s garden.

-Mid 60's, married for over 43 years with 3 adult children.
+Mid to late 60's, married for 45 years with 3 adult children.
 Spent 12 years working with an African Church, in the Xhosa homeland of Transkei, both before and after re-incorporation back into South Africa.
 Have been back in Oz since late 02.
 Since Aug 07 to Feb 2012 as Pastor of a small Independent Baptist Church.